Harry Potter and the Cursed Child is just one of many sellout shows in today's West End.

 "Together we made strides in 2014 to improve the pay of West End theatre workers and now we're committed to serious talks with the employers to improve terms and conditions further," commented Helen Ryan, assistant national secretary.

-The pay review date is 1 October 2017; talks are expect to get underway over the summer.
+The pay review date is 1 October 2017; talks are scheduled to get underway on 31 August.

 Query about this article?
 Contact us.